Special time together: why it’s good for your child

 - find out more about your child’s likes, dislikes, worries and frustrations

-- give your child some guidance, talk to her and listen to her.
+- give your child some guidance, talk to them and listen to them

 Time spent with you can help your child feel happier, be more relaxed and build resilience for the teenage years.
 That’s why it’s so important to lay the groundwork early on.

-And setting aside some regular special time for the two of you can help your child to handle the times when he doesn’t have your full attention, or the times when you’re apart.
+And some regular special time with you can help your child to handle the times when they don’t have your full attention or when you’re apart.

 Special time together: why it’s good for you

 Sharing special time can be great for you too – it’s your chance to be a kid again and just have fun.

 You’ll also feel good about being close to your child and staying up to date with what’s happening in your child’s life.